timburrow/gcc-4.9.3-OSX-vnmr-gcc-/README.md

 A version of gcc-4.9.3 built on OS X that installs in /vnmr/gcc.
 Contains C, C++ and FORTRAN compilers.

 ##Built on OS X
-This is a self-contained installation of gcc 4.9.3 that is installed in /vnmr/gcc
+This is a self-contained installation of gcc 4.9.3 that is installed in /vnmr/gcc but was built with Apple LLVM 6.0

 Install:
 ```bash